A New Supersymmetry Index for the D1-D5 CFT: 5. Application to /CFT

 \section{5.~~Application to ${\rm AdS}_3$/CFT$_2$}

-Given the new REG defined above for the symmetric orbifold CFT of $T^4$, one can also apply it to the space of states dual to supergravitons in AdS$_3\times S^3$ (or equvalently to superstrata backgrounds \cite{Shigemori:2020yuo}).
-Supergraviton states are naturally defined in the Neveu-Schwarz (NS) sector of the CFT and the left-moving single-strand supergraviton Hilbert space is a restriction of the full NS Hilbert space, $V_{\mathrm{SG}}=\mathrm{span}\{\mathcal{O}_g\ket{\alpha}_k,\mathcal{O}_g\ket{\dot{A}}_k\}_{k,\mathcal{O}_g}$, where the $\mathcal{O}_g$ are excitations using modes only of the $SU(1,1\,|\,2)$ global (anomaly-free) subalgebra of the full $\mathcal{N}=4$ algebra \cite{Maldacena:1999bp}.
-The right-moving single-strand Hilbert space $\tilde{V}$ is the same as the CFT’s Ramond ground-state space \footnote{The mixed NS-R sector that we consider here allows both an easy comparison to the supergraviton spectrum as well as preserving the simplicity of the right-moving characters in the R sector that we took advantage of in Section 3.}.
-The REG for supergraviton states is again given by \eqref{eq:REG1} (or by \eqref{eq:REG_DMVV}), but now $S_{\lambda}(p,q,y)$ is the Schur function for the single-strand supergraviton character
+Given the new REG defined above for the symmetric orbifold CFT of $T^4$, one can also apply it to the space of states dual to supergravitons in AdS$_3\times S^3$ (or for large enough conformal dimensions, to superstrata backgrounds \cite{Shigemori:2020yuo}).
+Supergraviton states are naturally defined in the Neveu-Schwarz (NS) sector of the CFT and the left-moving single-strand supergraviton Hilbert space is a restriction of the full NS Hilbert space, $V_{\mathrm{SG}}=\mathrm{span}\{\mathcal{O}_g\ket{\alpha}_k,\mathcal{O}_g\ket*{\dot{A}}_k\}_{k,\mathcal{O}_g}$, where the $\mathcal{O}_g$ are excitations using modes only of the $SU(1,1\,|\,2)$ global (anomaly-free) subalgebra of the full $\mathcal{N}=4$ symmetry algebra \cite{Maldacena:1999bp}.
+The right-moving single-strand Hilbert space $\tilde{V}$ is the same as the CFT’s Ramond ground-state space \footnote{The mixed NS-R sector that we consider here allows both an easy comparison to the supergraviton spectrum as well as preserving the simplicity of the right-moving characters in the R sector that we took advantage of in Sec.~3.}.
+The REG generating function for supergraviton states is again given by \eqref{eq.REG1} (or by \eqref{eq:REG_DMVV}), but now $S_{\lambda}(p,q,y)$ is the Schur function for the single-strand supergraviton character